Australian Cattle Dog

 - Coat: Short, weather-resistant double coat

-- Colors: Blue or red speckled/mottled, often with markings
+- Colors: Blue or red speckled/mottled

 - Lifespan: 12–16 years